RBI raises repo rate by 25 basis points to 6.5% from 6.25%

 > Marginal Standing Facility (MCF) rate: 6.75%

 In the RBI's December monetary policy review, the central bank raised the key benchmark interest rate by 35 basis points.
-This is the sixth time the interest rate since May 2022.
-The central bank has hiked the short-term lending rate by 250 basis points to contain rising inflation.
+This is the sixth time the interest rate has been hiked since May 2022.
+The central bank has also hiked the short-term lending rate by 250 basis points to contain rising inflation.
 The policy rates before the February revision stood at:

 Repo Rate: 6.25%